openwisp/openwisp-network-topology/docs/user/management-commands.rst

 This management command can be used to create the initial ``DeviceNode`` relationships when the :doc:`integration with OpenWISP Controller
-<controller-monitoring-integration>` is enabled in a pre-existing system
+<integrations>` is enabled in a pre-existing system
 which already has some devices and topology objects in its database.

 .. code-block:: shell